• Skip to primary navigation

 I didn't include the potatoes in the picture, but these should be cut into quarters or eighths, depending on the size of your potatoes.

-First, fry the onions, celery and carrots over a low heat in a tablespoon of olive oil until they start to soften (image 1 below).
+First, fry the onions, celery and carrots over low heat in a tablespoon of olive oil until they start to soften (image 1 below).

-Then add the shredded cabbage, cover the pan with a lid and leave it on a low heat for about 10 minutes until it softens (image 2 below).
-I find that cooking the vegetables, covered, over a low heat, help them steam in their own juices, and retains all the flavour and goodness.
+Then add the shredded cabbage, cover the pan with a lid and leave it on low heat for about 10 minutes until it softens (image 2 below).
+I find that cooking the vegetables, covered, over a low heat, helps them steam in their own juices, and retains all the flavour and goodness.

 Now add the tomatoes and mushrooms, cover again and leave to simmer for another 5 minutes (image 3 below).